-- 1. Discrete-time variables keep their values until these variables are explicitly changed.
-Differentiated variables have der(x) corresponding to the time-derivative of x, and x is continuous, except when reinit is triggered, see section 8.3.6.
-Variable values can be accessed at any time instant during continuous integration and at event instants. - 2.
-At every time instant, during continuous integration and at event instants, the equations express relations between variables which have to be fulfilled concurrently. - 3.
-Computation and communication at an event instant does not take time. - [If computation or communication time has to be simulated, this property has to be explicitly modeled.] - 4.
-There must exist a perfect matching of variables to equations after flattening, where a variable can only be matched to equations that can contribute to solving for the variable (perfect matching rule previously called single assignment rule); see also globally balanced section 4.8.
+1. Discrete-time variables keep their values until these variables are explicitly changed.
+Differentiated variables have der(x) corresponding to the time-derivative of x, and x is continuous, except when

+- 2. At every time instant, during continuous integration and at event instants, the equations express relations between variables which have to be fulfilled concurrently. - 3.
+Computation and communication at an event instant does not take time.

+[If computation or communication time has to be simulated, this property has to be explicitly modeled.]

+4. There must exist a perfect matching of variables to equations after flattening, where a variable can only be matched to equations that can contribute to solving for the variable (perfect matching rule - previously called single assignment rule); see also globally balanced section 4.8.